mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

 .. cond:: onprem

-   - Must run MongoDB Enterprise.
+   - Must run :product:`MongoDB Enterprise <enterprise>`.

-   - Cannot use namespace filter lists to define the :term:`namespaces <namespace>` included in a backup.
-Snapshots using FCV 4.2 always include all namespaces.

-   - Cannot specify a sync source database.
-For FCV 4.2 replica sets, no Initial Sync step is required.
-When taking a Snapshot, |mms|
-     selects the replica set member with the least performance impact and greatest storage-level duplication of Snapshot data.

-   - Cannot save your backup to a file system store.
-Backup supports :doc:`MongoDB </tutorial/manage-blockstore-storage>` and :doc:`S3 Snapshot Storage </tutorial/manage-s3-blockstore-storage>`.

-   - Must deploy a MongoDB Agent with every |mongod| node in the cluster.

 .. cond:: cloud

-   - Must run MongoDB Enterprise.
-MongoDB, Inc. grants a :doc:`special license </reference/legal/cloud-manager-backup-license>` to use MongoDB Enterprise for |mms| backups.
+   - Must run :product:`MongoDB Enterprise <enterprise>`.
+MongoDB, Inc. grants a :doc:`special license </reference/legal/cloud-manager-backup-license>`
+     to use MongoDB Enterprise for |mms| backups.

-   - Cannot use namespace filter lists to define the :term:`namespaces <namespace>` included in a backup.
-Snapshots using FCV 4.2 always include all namespaces.
+- Can't use namespace filter lists to define the :term:`namespaces <namespace>` included in a backup.
+Snapshots using FCV 4.2 or later always include all namespaces.

-   - Cannot specify a sync source database.
-For FCV 4.2 replica sets, no Initial Sync step is required.
+- Don't need a sync source database.
 When taking a Snapshot, |mms|
   selects the replica set member with the least performance impact and greatest storage-level duplication of Snapshot data.

 - Must deploy a MongoDB Agent with every |mongod| node in the cluster.

-Backup and restore performance decreases for MongoDB 4.2 replica sets with many small collections: those with tens of thousands of collections with less than 1 GB of data per collection.
+Backup and restore performance decreases for MongoDB 4.2 or later replica sets with many small collections: those with tens of thousands of collections with less than 1 GB of data per collection.